Web Payment Security Interest Group

 to increase compatibility among different

-See the charter for more information about the scope, activities, and potential deliverables of this Interest Group.
+See the charter and April 2019 launch press release for more information about the scope, activities, and potential deliverables of this Interest Group.

 The Interest Group is a discussion forum